MakieOrg/Makie.jl/docs/index.md

 ## Makie Ecosystem

-There are three backends, each of which has particular strengths.
+There are four backends, each of which has particular strengths.
 You can switch between backends at any time.

 @@box-container
   @@box
-    ~~~<a class="boxlink" href="https://github.com/JuliaPlots/Makie.jl/tree/master/GLMakie">~~~
+    ~~~<a class="boxlink" href="/documentation/backends/glmakie/">~~~
     @@title GLMakie.jl@@
     @@box-content
       @@description